Botti Biabi: International career

 Because of parentage and birthplace, Biabi had a three-way choice to make between Ivory Coast, England and Scotland but elected to represent Scotland, the country of his upbringing.
 He was called up to the Scotland under-19 side for matches in September 2014.

+Personal life

+Botti Biabi personal life he grew up in south London Peckham before moving to Glasgow Scotland at the age of 12.